asaromi/asaromi/README.md

 ## Hi there, I'm Romi. 👋

-### 👨🏻‍💻 &nbsp;About Me
+### 👨🏻‍💻&nbsp;About Me

-- 🎓 &nbsp; Has graduated from Sebelas Maret University in Informatics Manjor (Generally known as Computer Science).
+- 🎓 &nbsp; Has graduated from Sebelas Maret University with an Informatics Major (Generally known as Computer Science).
 - 💼 &nbsp; Currently working as Fullstack Developer at [MyRobin](https://app.myrobin.id) & sometimes handling some side projects as Backend Developer.
 - 🌱 &nbsp; Having an interest in learning more about Cloud Architecture, and Linux or Open Source.
 - 📽️ &nbsp; Watching movies is my side activities.
 Yeah, I'm a Netflix and Hotstar+ subscriber.